dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/scala-stream-collector/Install-the-Scala-Stream-Collector.md

 You can choose to either:

-1. Download the Scala Stream collector jar file, _or:_
+1. Download the Scala Stream collector executable jar file, _or:_
 2. Compile it from source

-## Download the jar file
+## Download the executable jar file

 To get a local copy, you can download the jar file directly from our hosted assets bucket on Amazon S3 - please see our [Hosted assets][s3-download] page for details.